-Inspire Award -4-H'ers (14 and older) are selected because of the difference they have made in their club, county, and community by demonstrating leadership qualities and participating in community service activities.
+Inspire Award- -4H'ers (14 and older) are selected because of the difference they have made in their club, county, and community by demonstrating leadership qualifies and participating in community service activities.
 Two 4-H'ers per club are selected by club leaders, each year and may only receive this award one time.
+4

-Outstanding 4-H Member Award - This award is given to 4-H'ers (13 and younger) who has dedicated their 4-H year through their dedication, leadership, and hard work at the club and county level.
-Two 4-H'ers per club are selected each year by club leaders and may only be received one time.
+Outstanding 4-H Member Award- This award is given to 4-H'ers (13 and younger) who have dedicated their 4-H year through their dedication, leadership, and hard work at the club and county level.
+Two 4-H'ers per club are selected each year by club leaders and may only receive one time.